 “If they love animals and want to be involved, there are plenty of volunteer positions, too,” she said.
 “They don’t actually have to get a job with animals.
 They can have another job and do things like foster animals or volunteer at a shelter.”

 If you’re a high school student interested in animal science, you might want to check out these summer programs in animal science or biology to see if the field is a good fit for you.

-Boston Leadership Institute This three-week summer program puts the emphasis on marine biology.
+Boston Leadership Institute This one-week summer program puts the emphasis on marine biology.
 You might even get the chance to witness marine-animal surgery at the Boston Aquarium.

 Centenary College This one-week program at Centenary College in Hackettstown, New Jersey, covers topics in veterinary care ranging from ethics to management.
 Students get to work with large and small animals.